Healthy home made popsicles and ice cream

 So let me share some much simpler ideas with you here.

-I recommend that you experiment by combining different fruits for different flavours and even add in things like yoghurt, honey, peanut butter or ricotta cheese for a creamier consistency or add texture with chocolate chips, nuts, granola, etc.
+I highly recommend experimenting with combining different fruits for different flavours and adding ingredients like yoghurt, honey, peanut butter or ricotta cheese for a creamier consistency.
+You can also add some texture and crunch with chocolate chips, nuts, granola, etc.

-The other great way to use frozen fruit is to make delicious fruity icy poles/popsicles.
-You can buy the moulds at any kitchen shop and they’ll save you buying commercial ones that are full of added sugar, artificial flavours and colours and other nasties.
+The other great way to use frozen fruit is to make delicious fruit icy poles and popsicles.
+You can buy the moulds from department stores and kitchen shops.
+Making your own will save you buying the commercial ones that are full of added sugar, artificial flavours, colours and other nasties.

-I really hope that you enjoy experimenting with the ideas that I’ve shared and I’m going to finish up with one of my favourite healthy icy pole recipes.
+I really hope that you enjoy experimenting with the ideas that I’ve shared.

 - 1 scoop chocolate protein powder

 - 1 tablespoon peanut butter